melanibe/USMotionTracking/README.md

 Ultrasound motion tracking is required for various medical applications.
 In this report, we describe a combined approach for tracking anatomical landmarks in liver during respiration, based on the CLUST Challenge.
 The proposed method combines a local Siamese-CNN and a Ridge Regression temporal model for feature localization at each frame.
 The method was developed and fine-tuned via 5-fold across-sequence cross-validation and then evaluated on the CLUST Challenge Test set.

 #### About this repository
-This repository contains the code related to the CLUST project.
+This repository contains the code related to the project.
 The report describing the methods and the results can also be found under `report.pdf`.